-Foreshadowing: During the 500 year gap between LR and XIII-2, Noel found an oracle drive.
-The prophecy from the Oracle Drive says that if a certain objective if fufilled, a peaceful future will be created.
+Foreshadowing: During the 500-year gap between XIII-2 and Lightning Returns, Noel found an Oracle Drive, which says that if a certain objective if fulfilled, a peaceful future will be created.
 This objective is most likely to defeat the Savior and stop them from destroying the world on the final day.
 This convinces Noel that he will kill Lightning on the final day to create a happy future and save the world.

-In the first Final Fantasy XIII, when Lightning, Hope, Snow and Sazh turn into a Cieth, they immediately get changed back to humans afterwards.
+In the first Final Fantasy XIII, when Lightning, Hope, Snow and Sazh turn into a Cie'th, they immediately get changed back to humans afterwards.
 They all said that they had a vision of the future in which all of them, plus Vanille, Fang, and Serah, were all living happy, peaceful lives.
-But since the ending of XIII nulled that possibility due to Vanille and Fang getting trapped in Crystal, it could still mean that the vision the L'cie Quartet had was meant to take place farther in the future.
+But since the ending of XIII nulled that possibility due to Vanille and Fang getting trapped in Crystal, it could still mean that the vision the l'Cie Quartet had was meant to take place farther in the future... and it does.

 Fountain of Youth: While everybody can't seem to age anymore, Hope regressed back to his 14-year old self.
 Word of God states that this is going to be a core theme in the game, as it's been 1000 years since Hope and Lightning have seen each other since the original game and now Lightning gets to see how much Hope has matured.

 New light has been shed on Hope's situation.
 169 years before Lightning awoke, Hope went missing, during which time his body was hijacked by Bhunivelze (though his soul is still intact).

 Gainax Ending: The game ends with Lighting stepping off a train at a station that appears to be real life France.